DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Our Framework

-We now mention some key aspects of the framework.
-In particular, now the task of ensuring safety is delegated to {\fontfamily{cmss}\selectfont Safety agent} whose sole objective is minimise safety violations throughout the course of the problem.
-Secondly, the presence of the (strictly negative) intervention cost induces a selection process for {\fontfamily{cmss}\selectfont Safety agent} whereby it seeks only to intervene at the set of states for which the reduction in cumulative safety violations is sufficiently high to merit an intervention.
-This means that at all other states, {\fontfamily{cmss}\selectfont task agent} can freely act and in doing so learn to play actions that deliver task rewards whenever there is no potential for safety violations.
-Lastly, since the agents learn how to respond to one another, the strategic interaction between the two agents leads to policies in which {\fontfamily{cmss}\selectfont task agent} anticipates the actions of the {\fontfamily{cmss}\selectfont task agent} and vice-versa.
+We now mention some important features.
+The task of ensuring safety is delegated to the {\fontfamily{cmss}\selectfont Safety agent} whose sole objective is minimise safety violations.
+The intervention cost it pays for its actions induces selectivity about where it intervenes that is, it does so only at states at which intervening leads to an appreciable reduction in expected total safety violations.
+At all other states (where the {\fontfamily{cmss}\selectfont Safety agent} sees no potential for safety violations), the {\fontfamily{cmss}\selectfont task agent} is free to play actions that deliver task rewards.
+A key aspect of DESTA is the {\fontfamily{cmss}\selectfont Safety agent} gets to observe the action the {\fontfamily{cmss}\selectfont task agent} \textit{would take} before it is allowed to do so.
+Since the {\fontfamily{cmss}\selectfont Safety agent} acts in response to the {\fontfamily{cmss}\selectfont Task Agent}, the {\fontfamily{cmss}\selectfont Safety agent} learns to anticipate the future joint actions and do \textit{planning} for maintaining safety.